christianrowlands/network-survey-messaging/README.md

 ## Build and development instructions
 #### Prerequisites

-To build the the AsyncAPI files you need to have `npm` installed.
+To build the AsyncAPI files you need to have `npm` installed.
 For macOS, it can be installed via brew
  - `brew install node`

 Then install the html template generator